 Tip: Looking for more sticker designs?
 Cricut Access has a ton.
 Just search “Images” and filter for “print then cut”.
 Don’thave Cricut Access?
 Get a free one-month trial here!

-Tutorial: How to Print and Cut Stickers with Cricut for Beginners
+Tutorial: How to Make Stickers with Cricut Print and Cut

 Supplies and Tools for Making Stickers with Cricut